tailscale/tailscale-android/README.md

 adb shell pm uninstall com.tailscale.ipn
 ```

+## Building on macOS

+To build from the CLI on macOS:

+1. Install Android Studio
+2. In Android Studio's home screen: "More Actions" > "SDK Manager", install NDK.
+3. You can now close Android Studio, unless you want it to create virtual devices
+   ("More Actions" > "Virtual Device Manager").
+4. Then, from CLI:
+5. `export JAVA_HOME='/Applications/Android Studio.app/Contents/jre/Contents/Home'`
+6. `export ANDROID_SDK_ROOT=$HOME/Library/Android/sdk`
+7. `make tailscale-fdroid.apk`, etc

 ## Bugs

 Please file any issues about this code or the hosted service on